ocaml/ocaml.org/data/planet/mirage/reviewing-the-bitcoin-pinata.md

 <p>Two traces contained certificate structures which our ASN.1 parser
 rejected.</p>
 <p>Another two connections (both initiated by ourselves) threw an
-exception which lead to <a href="https://github.com/mirleft/btc-pinata/blob/master/logger.ml#L116">shutdown of the connection</a>: there
+exception which lead to <a href="https://github.com/mirleft/btc-pinata/blob/master/logger.ml#L116 - [404 Not Found]">shutdown of the connection</a>: there
 <a href="https://github.com/mirleft/ocaml-tls/commit/80117871679d57dde8c8e3b73392024ef4b42c38">was</a>
 an out-of-bounds access while parsing handshake records.
 This did not lead to arbitrary code execution.</p>